TS-Tools/SecureXPython-JSON/README.md

 Execure the SecureX.py with the variable you want to query for.
 Then execute the Crunch script to format.

+If any issues with crunch script make sure your input file is SecureX.Json, that the file output.txt exists and the persmissions and ownership is correct

 ## Acknoledgements

 The Cisco Devnet/Threat Response Team (Ben Greenbaum, Christopher Van Der Made)